sam2052ali2052-art/rep/README.md

 - **Previous Action**: The `sim.action` is just the previous action (same normalization).
 - **Action**: The action motor conventions are [front-right, back-right, back-left, front-left] and the motor commands are normalized in the range [-1, 1]. `rpm(action) = (max_rpm - min_rpm) * (action + 1)/2 + min_rpm`

+Note that the poicy is trained for control at 100 Hz.
+While it can handle deviations from that, we expect best results around the nominal value.
+The control can be run at higher frequencies using the technique implemented in the L2F inference executor: `rl_tools/inference/applications/l2f/c_backend.h` by just advancing the latent state of the network every N steps as described later in this document.

 ### Usage: L2F
 The following instructions show how to use [l2f](https://github.com/rl-tools/l2f), the simulator used for training the foundation policy: